nicolezhu/nicolezhu.github.io/_posts/2014-11-22-wildhacks.md

 `caffeine intake`

 + 1 smart cookie (a chocolate chip cookie infused with caffeine - it is not as good as it sounds but I think it's working)

+### 6:45 AM
+Things are ALMOST completely working.
+Switched from Ruby to good ol' JSON and jQuery and did a lot of roundabout calls to get a random article whose reading time is less than the time difference between two scheduled events in a Google Calendar.
+Summer's been dealing with Moment.js and creating new Google Calendar events.

+We came up with a name for our app: Pickpocket (since we're picking articles for users to read from their own Pocket accounts).
+I made our app logo (and a Nicolas Cage easter egg) and worked on some UI.

+No `verbatim` or `caffeine intake`